 U.S. seizes Venezuelan President Nicolás Maduro's plane

-The U.S. seized Venezuelan President Nicolás Maduro's plane and brought it to the U.S. on Monday, the Justice Department said in a statement.
+The U.S. seized a plane belonging to Venezuelan President Nicolás Maduro and brought it to the U.S. on Monday, the Justice Department said in a statement, claiming the jet was exported from Florida in violation of U.S. sanctions.

-The plane, identified as a Dassault Falcon 900EX, was seized in the Dominican Republic "based on violations of U.S. export control and sanctions laws" and transported to Florida, the department said.
+The plane, identified as a Dassault Falcon 900EX, was seized in the Dominican Republic and transported to Florida, the department said.

 "This morning, the Justice Department seized an aircraft we allege was illegally purchased for $13 million through a shell company and smuggled out of the United States for use by Nicolás Maduro and his cronies," Attorney General Merrick Garland said.
 "The Department will continue to pursue those who violate our sanctions and export controls to prevent them from using American resources to undermine the national security of the United States."